amizg/TaskMaster/README.md

     - Show Routine repeated days under task description, before expanding the task view
 - Cards
     - Allow for options to show tasks on cards for the day, 3 days, week, etc. based on use preference
-    - Show the names of the neighbor cards
+    - Show the names of neighbor cards
-    -
+    - Improve speed of task refresh on card scroll

 <br/>